 General system requirements

-EMC policy and general system requirements, and the spacecraft charging protection program are specified in ECSS-E-ST-20 Electromagnetic Compatibility clause and EMC Plan DRD.
+EMC policy and general system requirements, and the spacecraft charging protection programme are specified in ECSS-E-ST-20 Electromagnetic Compatibility clause and EMC Plan DRD.

 Detailed system requirements

 Overview

 This clause 4.2 defines the requirements for design and realization at system level.
 They are the basis for definition of activities of the EMC programme to ensure space-system-level compatibility with minimum impact to programme, cost, schedule, and operational capabilities.